Launching a new product or service is equal parts exciting and terrifying.

 - Think about what you can do to make the sale a no-brainer for your target customers.
 Can you tackle some of their unspoken objections?
 Could you offer an incredible guarantee to reverse potential risks?

-- If your sales depend on one mission-critical piece of marketing – e.g. your main sales page, or your homepage, or a whiteboard animation video – focus on improving that to boost your conversions.
+- If your sales depend on one mission-critical piece of marketing – e.g. your main sales page, or your homepage, or a whiteboard and cartoon animation video – focus on improving that to boost your conversions.

 Your target customers